Cancel anytime

 Overview

-The Vanguard Intermediate-Term Bond Index Fund ETF Shares (BIV) seeks to track the performance of a broad, market-weighted index of investment-grade U.S. dollar-denominated fixed income securities with maturities between 3 and 10 years.
-It offers diversified exposure to the intermediate-term U.S. bond market, emphasizing government, corporate, and mortgage-backed securities.
-The fund invests in a representative sample of the index's securities.
+The Vanguard Intermediate-Term Bond Index Fund ETF Shares (BIV) seeks to track the performance of a broad, market-weighted bond index with an intermediate-term dollar-weighted average maturity.
+It primarily invests in investment-grade U.S. bonds and focuses on providing diversified exposure to the intermediate-term bond market.

 Reputation and Reliability